watermint/toolbox/docs/commands/dropbox-file-tag-delete.md

 Delete a tag from the file/folder

-Remove a specific tag from a file or folder in Dropbox.
-This operation only removes the tag association and does not affect the file or folder itself.
-Use this command to clean up outdated or incorrect tags.
+Removes a specific tag from a file or folder.

 # Security